-The Village of Bartlett fully supports the installation of solar/photovoltaic systems.
-The systems, whether they are installed in residential or non-residential zoned districts, are treated in the same manner.
-The Village shall review and issue solar/photovoltaic system permits within 3 days if all of the required submittal information and documentation is provided with the permit application.
+In order to measure progress along the way, Bartlett will track key metrics related to solar energy deployment, such as the number and location of solar installations and their capacity.
+Additionally, the systems, whether they are installed in residential or non-residential zoned districts, are treated in the same manner.
+The Village shall review and issue solar/photovoltaic systems permits within 3 days if all of the required submittal information and documentation is provided with the permit application.

-The Village also provides for specific inspection times for the required inspections of the solar/photovoltaic system installations, as it does for all of its building permit inspections.
-The Building Department typically requires at least 24 hours notice for an inspection but in many instances, staff can accommodate an inspection request the same day as requested.
-There is rough inspection, which will take place during the installation process and also a final inspection, which will be an inspection of the completed installation.
+The Village also provides for specific inspection times, as it does for all of building permit inspections, for the required inspections of the solar/photovoltaic system installations.
+Bartlett typically require at least 24 hours’ notice for an inspection but in many instances, it can accommodate an inspection request the same day as requested.
+There is rough inspection, which will take place during the installation process, and also a final inspection which will be an inspection of the completed installation.

-The following are links to the Village of Bartlett building permit application and plan review form which are used for all permits in the Village and those requiring plan review, including solar/photovoltaic installations.
+The following are links to the Village of Bartlett solar panel system required submittals, plan review form and building permit application and checklist, which are used for all permits in the Village and those requiring plan review, including solar/photovoltaic installations.
 Additionally, the Village uses the on-line checklist from Solar ABC’s as the checklist for installations in the Village.

 Consumer Protection and Resources

 Resources for residents and businesses interested in installing solar:

 - Going Solar in America: A Guide for Homeowners Considering Solar PV In America's 50 Largest Cities

 - Solar Energy Industries Association - Consumer Protection Industry Resource Portal

 - Illinois Solar Energy Association Consumer Protection Business Code of Conduct